wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
+= 5.2.9 =
+* Page/post lists fixed to not include headers from things like the sharing module from Jetpack
+* Fixed Navbar being overlapped by certain div elements in certain themesetups.
+* Reviews module shortcode paramater added: open (0/1) (default is 0: closed) set to 1 to display all items expanded by default.

-= 5.2.8 =
+= 5 =
-* Fitvid now available sitewide via Theme Takeover (set your video classes, fitvid does the rest)
-* Theme Takeover: Page/Post List (added) - take any element (like h1s or h3s) from a post or page and create a list of anchor-links at the top of the page/post (automatically).  (uses javascript)
 * All scripts (.js,script) moved to a single file, enqueued)

-= 5 =
 * Minor bug fixes
 * 'Module Breaking' bug squashed
-* Shortcode Verifier (added); Maintenance Mode (added); Plugin compatability check (added)
+* Shortcode Verifier (added); Maintenance Mode (added); Plugin compatability check (added); FitVid (added); Page/Post lists from headers (added);
 * (Some files) have had 'unnecessary' whitespace removed
 * Interface overhaul (2)
 * Minor bug fixes